zerog2k/stc_diyclock/README.md

 ## clock assumptions
 Some of the code assumes 11.0592 MHz internal RC system clock (set by stc-isp or stcgal).
-Specifically, the soft serial code (src/soft_serial/serial.c, SYSCLK) and delay routines would need to be adjusted if this is different.
+For example, delay routines would need to be adjusted if this is different.

 ## disclaimers
 This code is provided as-is, with NO guarantees or liabilities.